Is your garden overrun with zucchini? This homemade Refrigerator Pickled Zucchini Recipe is for you.

-Zucchini ribbons, pickling brine, and a day or two in the fridge produce the most amazing quick pickles ever.
+Zucchini ribbons, pickling brine, and a day or two in the fridge produce the most amazing quick DIY pickles ever.

 Pickled Eggs are still my most popular recipe on the blog.
 If you have read that post, you would know I am NOT a canner/preserver per se.
-Quick pickles are my way to a great tasting condiment.
+Quick pickles are my way to a great-tasting condiment.

-This Refrigerator Pickled Zucchini Recipe Is Easy
+Refrigerator Pickled Zucchini Is Easy

 - Slice the zucchini into ribbons.